-Autism spectrum disorders are disorders in which young children cannot develop normal social relationships, use language abnormally or not at all, and behave in compulsive and ritualistic ways.
+Autism spectrum disorders (ASDs) are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and behave in compulsive and ritualistic ways.

-Affected children have difficulty communicating with and relating to others.
+Affected people have difficulty communicating with and relating to others.

 Diagnosis is based on observation and the reports of parents and other caregivers.

-Most children respond best to highly structured behavioral interventions.
+Most people respond best to highly structured behavioral interventions.

-Autism spectrum disorders (ASDs) are considered a spectrum of disorders because the manifestations vary widely in type and severity.
+Autism spectrum disorders are considered a spectrum (range) of disorders because the manifestations vary widely in type and severity.
 Previously, ASDs were subclassified into classic autism, Asperger syndrome, Rett syndrome, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified.
 However, doctors currently do not use this terminology and consider these all as ASDs (except for Rett syndrome, which is a distinct genetic disorder).
-ASDs are different from intellectual disability (see Intellectual Disability), although many children with ASDs have both.
-The new classification system emphasizes that, within the broad spectrum, different features may occur more or less strongly in a given individual.
+ASDs are different from intellectual disability, although many people with ASDs have both.
+The classification system emphasizes that, within the broad spectrum, different features may occur more or less strongly in a given individual.

-Symptoms of ASD may appear in the first 2 years of life, but in milder forms symptoms may not be detected until school age.
-These disorders occur in about 1 of 88 children based on recent population statistics and are 2 to 4 times more common among boys than among girls.
+Symptoms of autism spectrum disorders may appear in the first 2 years of life, but in milder forms symptoms may not be detected until school age.
+These disorders occur in about 1 of 68 people based on recent population statistics and are 4 times more common among boys than among girls.

-The specific causes of ASD are not fully understood, although they are clearly biologically determined.
+The specific causes of autism spectrum disorders are not fully understood, although they are often related to genetic factors.
 For parents of one child with an ASD, risk of having another child with an ASD is 50 to 100 times greater.
 Several genetic abnormalities, such as Fragile X syndrome and Down syndrome, may be associated with ASD.
-Prenatal infections, for example, viral infections such as rubella or cytomegalovirus, may also play a role.
-It is clear, however, that ASDs are not caused by poor parenting, adverse childhood conditions, or vaccination.
+Prenatal infections, for example, viral infections such as rubella or cytomegalovirus (see Table: Some Infections of Newborns), may also play a role.
+It is clear, however, that ASDs are not caused by poor parenting, adverse childhood conditions, or vaccinations.

-Symptoms range from mild to severe, but all children require some level of support in both areas.
-Children often are unable to function independently in school or society, although the degree of support needed varies considerably.
-In addition, about 20 to 40% of children with ASD, particularly those with an IQ less than 50, develop seizures before reaching adolescence.
+Symptoms range from mild to severe, but most people require some level of support in both areas.
+People with an ASD vary widely in their ability to function independently in school or society and in their need for supports.
+In addition, about 20 to 40% of children with an ASD, particularly those with an IQ less than 50, develop seizures before reaching adolescence.
 In about 25% of affected children, a regression in development occurs around the time of diagnosis and may be the initial indicator of a disorder.

-Often, infants with ASD do not cuddle and avoid eye contact.
+Often, infants with an ASD cuddle and make eye contact in atypical ways.
 Although some affected infants become upset when separated from their parents, they may not turn to parents for security as do other children.
 Older children often prefer to play by themselves and do not form close personal relationships, particularly outside of the family.
-When interacting with other children, they may not use eye contact and facial expressions to establish social contact, and they are not able to interpret the moods and expressions of others.
-They have difficulty knowing how and when to join a conversation and recognizing inappropriate or hurtful speech.
-All these factors often cause others to view them as odd or eccentric and thus lead to social isolation.
+When interacting with other children, they may not use eye contact and facial expressions to establish social contact, and they have difficulty interpreting the moods and expressions of others.
+They may have difficulty knowing how and when to join a conversation and difficulty recognizing inappropriate or hurtful speech.
+These factors may cause others to view them as odd or eccentric and thus lead to social isolation.

-Many children with ASD have some degree of intellectual disability (an IQ less than 70).
+Many people with an ASD have some degree of intellectual disability (an IQ less than 70).
 Their performance is uneven.
 They usually do better on tests of motor and spatial skills than on verbal tests.
-Some children with ASD have idiosyncratic or splinter skills, such as the ability to carry out complex mental arithmetic or advanced musical skills.
-Unfortunately, such children often cannot use these skills in a productive or socially interactive way.
+Some people with an ASD have idiosyncratic or "splinter" skills, such as the ability to carry out complex mental arithmetic or advanced musical skills.
+Unfortunately, such people often cannot use these skills in a productive or socially interactive way.

 The diagnosis is made by close observation of the child in a playroom setting and careful questioning of parents and teachers.
-Standardized screening tests, such as the Social Communication Questionnaire and the Modified Checklist for Autism in Toddlers (M-CHAT) may help identify children who need more in-depth testing.
+Standardized screening tests, such as the Social Communication Questionnaire and the Modified Checklist for Autism in Toddlers (M-CHAT-R) may help identify children who need more in-depth testing.
 Psychologists and other specialists may use the more extensive Autism Diagnostic Observation Schedules and other tools.
-In addition to giving standardized tests, doctors should do certain tests to look for underlying treatable or inherited medical disorders, such as hereditary metabolic disorders (see Overview of Hereditary Metabolic Disorders) and Fragile X syndrome (see Fragile X Syndrome).
+In addition to giving standardized tests, doctors should do certain blood or genetic tests to look for underlying treatable or inherited medical disorders, such as hereditary metabolic disorders and Fragile X syndrome.

-The symptoms of ASD generally persist throughout life.
-The prognosis is strongly influenced by how much usable language the child has acquired by age 7.
-Children with ASD who have lower measured intelligence—for example, those who score below 50 on standard IQ tests—are likely to need more intensive support as adults.
+The symptoms of autism spectrum disorders generally persist throughout life.
+The prognosis is strongly influenced by how much usable language the child has acquired by elementary school age.
+Children with an ASD who have lower measured intelligence—for example, those who score below 50 on standard IQ tests—are likely to need more intensive support as adults.

-Children with ASD often benefit from intensive behavioral modification techniques.
+Intensive behavior modification techniques often benefit children with an ASD.
 Children with higher IQs are helped by therapy aimed at developing social skills.
-Individualized special education is crucial and often includes speech, occupational, physical, and behavioral therapy within a program equipped to manage children with ASD.
+Individualized special education is crucial and often includes speech, occupational, physical, and behavioral therapy within a program equipped to manage children with an ASD.

 Drug therapy cannot change the underlying disorder.
-However, the selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, paroxetine, and fluvoxamine, are often effective in reducing ritualistic behaviors of children with ASD.
+However, the selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, paroxetine, and fluvoxamine, are often effective in reducing ritualistic behaviors of people with an ASD.
 Antipsychotic drugs, such as risperidone, may be used to reduce self-injurious behavior, although the risk of side effects (such as weight gain and movement disorders) must be considered.
-Mood stabilizers and psychostimulants may be helpful for children who are inattentive or impulsive or who have hyperactivity.
+Mood stabilizers and psychostimulants may be helpful for people who are inattentive or impulsive or who have hyperactivity.

-Although some parents try special diets, gastrointestinal therapies, or immunologic therapies, currently there is no good evidence that any of these therapies helps children with ASD.
+Although some parents try special diets, gastrointestinal therapies, or immunologic therapies, currently there is no good evidence that any of these therapies are helpful in children with an ASD.
 Other complementary therapies, such as facilitated communication, chelation therapy, auditory integration training, and hyperbaric oxygen therapy, have not been proved effective.
 In considering such treatments, families should consult with the child's primary physician regarding benefits and risks.